sw4chan/wiki2018/src/markdown/HP-Silver.md

 ### **Project Determination** ###

 At the beginning our team season, every member gets to present possible project ideas.
-Follow this initial meeting, we spend the next couple of weeks flushing out the ideas in groups in more detail, looking into primary literature, designing possible experiments, sourcing required materials.
+Follow this initial meeting, we spend the next couple of weeks flushing out the ideas in groups in more detail, looking into primary literature, designing possible experiments, and sourcing required materials.
 We then present these ideas again before selecting the project.
-To select our team project this year, we wanted to conduct a quantitative analysis, so that we could come to a consensus in an efficient and fair manner.
+To select our team project this year, we wanted to conduct  quantitative and qualitative analysis, so that we could come to a consensus in an efficient and fair manner.

 To achieve this, we created a template for project selection that we used to evaluate all of our potential projects.
 The assessments were based on the criteria described in the iGEM judging guide, project assessment documentation from previous iGEM teams’ wikis, and anything else we felt is was import to evaluate.